yiisoft/hydrator-validator/README.md

 ## General usage

+Validating hydrator is a decorator for [hydrator](https://github.com/yiisoft/hydrator):

+- it allows to validate raw data of properties marked with `Validate` PHP attribute before passing it to the decorated hydrator;
-Validating hydrator is a decorator for [hydrator](https://github.com/yiisoft/hydrator) that allows to validate object after creating or populating with the decorated hydrator.
+- it allows to validate object after creating or populating it.

 To use it, the object being validated must implement `ValidatedInputInterface`.
 You can use `ValidatedInputTrait` to easily create such object.
-The validation rules for raw values of the object that must be validated before hydration are defined with `Validate` PHP attribute.
+The validation rules for raw values of the object are defined with `Validate` PHP attribute.

 Example of object: